*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Whether or not these tales are true….well that’s something you might have to decide for yourself.
-And if you’re brave enough, consider visiting one of these spooky haunted places in New England, whether at night or in the safety of daylight…
+And if you’re brave enough (I am not), consider visiting these spooky haunted places in New England, whether at night or in the safety of daylight…

 Madame Sherri’s Castle – Chesterfield, NH